churchnotesapp/zefyr-master/packages/notus/README.md

 **Notus** is a rich text document model for [Zefyr][] project.

-This package is currently in early preview.
 If you found a bug or have a feature request, please file it at the [issue tracker][].

-Zefyr provides a lightweight and user friendly rich text editor for Flutter framework.

 For documentation, please see the main [Zefyr][] repository.